How can I prevent email loops?

 If one of your customers uses a ticketing system that auto-responds on ticket creation, an email from your support email address to their system can start a loop.

 Our technology team actively monitors mailboxes in Autotask for excessive activity and will quarantine behavior as needed.
-Refer to Loops and dupes.
+Refer to How we prevent infinite loops.

 Your redirect rules should handle any prevention of ticket creation for an email address.
 For example, you can exclude tickets from being redirected to your Autotask incoming email processing address if the subject contains a specific string of text or if the email address contains the string noreply.
 These are just two examples of how you could handle this type of situation.
 Consult with your email provider for the most appropriate solution for your system.